-Children who get the optimal hours of sleep per night are able to meet their day with vigor and positivity.
+Children who get the optimal hours of sleep per night can meet their day with vigor and positivity.
 A full night's rest also helps to prevent illness, as it strengthens the immune system.
 The following chart lists the recommended hours of sleep for each age: